Well hello stranger!

 The Infusio Exchange Facebook Group is full of people who’ve been to Infuiso or those who are considering treatment there.
 This group was set up and is admin’d by Infusio.
 Phil Battiade holds weekly Facebook Live event’s to answer questions.
 Several employees who’ve also had treatment are in the group and participate regularly.

-A blog by Erika, who works at Infusio called The Trail to Health and Julie’s Journey with Stem Cells shares their experience with Infusio Beverly Hills.
-Two other Facebook pages, Tanis and the Ticks and Health and Wellness with Rana, share information regarding their recent treatment at Medigrun.
+A blog by Erika, who works at Infusio called The Trail to Health and Julie’s Journey with Stem Cells shares their experiences at Infusio Beverly Hills.
+Three other Facebook pages, Kristina and Michelle’s Stem Cells, Tanis and the Ticks and Health and Wellness with Rana, share information regarding their recent treatment at Villa Medigrun.

-I was invited to be part of both Infusio Exchange and Stem Cells 4 Neuroimmuosuppression/Epstein Borreliosis B Cell Aids and periodically share info in both groups.
+I was invited to be part of both Infusio Exchange and Stem Cells 4 Healing Lyme/Aids 2.0 and periodically share info in both groups.

 I’ve had many people ask me about Infusio and cancer treatments.
 I know of one person who’s shared their experience at Infuiso, here’s the link to their blog post.
 She was treated in 2015 and it still cancer free.
 I recommend reading the comments, as there is lots of good info there.